th2-net/th2-sim/README.md

 The interface used for managing gRPC server
 ### ISimulatorPart
 The interface used for gRPC services to create Rules
+### IRuleContext
+The interface used for sending rules from IRule
 ## Settings
 The simulator using schema api for settings. \
 Requirements: ``rabbitMq.json``, ``mq.json``, ``grpc.json`` (server only), ``custom.json`` (optional)